-Does that sound good to you?
-Before you consider a loose-aggressive style, a word of warning.
+When you start comparing TAG and LAG poker playing strategies, you’ll notice that psychology is an important aspect.
 Not all players are cut out to be LAGs.
 The primary reason they can win while making plays that apparently defy the odds is that they have expert-level knowledge of poker theory.
 It’s no sweat for them to calculate hand values in any given spot, or to deduce a positive EV line.
-Unless you’re at that level, the way of the LAG is not for you.
+Unless you’re at that level, the way of the LAG is not for you, so don’t try to beat them at their own game.
 Concentrate on becoming really good at ABC poker first.
 After all, knowing your limits is one of the life skills you can acquire by playing poker.
-With that out of the way, here are some broad-stroke basics for how to be more loose and aggressive when you play poker games online.

 Before the Flop

+Avoiding costly preflop poker mistakes is key to surviving against LAGs.
 Work your way out of your comfort zone and loosen up your opening range.
 Start by open-raising more hands in late positions like the cutoff and button.
 Aim to open with as many as 50 percent of your starting hands.

 At the same time, get into three-betting more often.
 Add some bluffing hands to your three-betting range to make you less predictable and hopefully get more fold equity.